-1. (Mat 12:1) At that timewent on the through the corn; and his disciples were an hungered, and began to pluck the ears of corn and to eat.
+1. (Mat 12:1) At that time Jesus went on the sabbath day through the corn; and his disciples were an hungered, and began to pluck the ears of corn and to eat.

 2. (Mat 12:6-8) But I say to you, That in this place is one greater than the temple.
 But if you had known what this means, I will have mercy, and not sacrifice, you would not have condemned the guiltless.
 For the Son of man is Lord even of the sabbath day.